True Detective: Night Country

 True Detective: Night Country premiered in the UK on Monday 15 January, exclusively on Sky Atlantic.

 Episodes dropped weekly on Sky Atlantic in the UK.
 All episodes of Series 1 – 4 of True Detective are available to watch now on Sky Atlantic.
-True Detective is not available to watch on Netflix and can only be watched on Sky in the UK.

 Where can I watch True Detective in the UK?